AdobeDocs/adobe-dev-console/src/pages/guides/authentication/UserAuthentication/implementation.md

 <InlineAlert slots="text"/>

-Depending on the selected API, some of the platforms may not be available to be used with that API.
+Depending on the selected API, some platforms may not be available to use with that API.
 Select the platform that best suits your application use case if more than one platform is available.

 ![](../../../images/services-api-oauth-configure.png)

 ### OAuth Web App credential

-The Web App platform is best suited for applications that have a backend server with a web, mobile, or desktop frontend.
-OAuth credentials for Web App require the application to securely store a client secret on the backend server.
-The application can then fetch tokens using the client secret on the backend server, and therefore, not risk exposing the client secret or the tokens through the frontend application.
+The Web App platform is best suited for applications with a backend server with a web, mobile, or desktop frontend.
+OAuth credentials for Web App require the application to store a client secret on the backend server securely.
+The application can then fetch tokens using the client secret on the backend server and not risk exposing the client secret or the tokens through the frontend application.

-When setting up an OAuth credential for the Web App platform, you are required to provide:
+When setting up an OAuth credential for the Web App platform, you are required to provide the following:
 1. [A Default Redirect URI](#default-redirect-uri)
 2. [A Redirect URI pattern](#redirect-uri-pattern)

-If the list of scope your application is requesting includes the `offline_access` scope, your application will also recieve a refresh token that can be used to regenerate access tokens without needing the user to sign in again or even be present.
+Suppose the list of scope your application requests includes the `offline_access` scope.
+In that case, your application will also receive a refresh token that can be used to regenerate access tokens without needing the user to sign in again or even be present.

 <InlineAlert slots="text"/>